atooms-mirror/atooms/docs/simulations.rst

 Simulations
 -----------

-atooms provides a generic interface that abstracts out most of the common tasks of particle-based simulations.
-The actual simulation is performed by a simulation backend, which exposes a minimal but consistent interface.
-This enables one to develop complex simulation frameworks (e.g., [parallel tempering](`https://framagit.org/atooms/parallel_tempering <https://framagit.org/atooms/parallel_tempering>`_)) that are essentially decoupled from the underlying simulation code.
+The atooms' interface abstracts out most of the common tasks of particle-based simulations.
+The actual simulation is performed by a simulation "backend", which exposes a minimal but consistent interface.
+This enables one to develop complex simulation frameworks (e.g., `parallel tempering <https://framagit.org/atooms/parallel_tempering>`_) that are essentially decoupled from the underlying simulation code.

-A **Simulation** is a high-level class that encapsulates some common tasks and provides a consistent interface to the user, while **backend** classes actually make the system evolve.
+A **Simulation** is a high-level class that encapsulates some common tasks, like regularly storing data on files, and provides a consistent interface to the user, while **backend** classes actually make the system evolve.
 Here, we implement a minimal backend to run a simulation.

 At a very minimum, a backend is a class that provides

-- a **system** instance variable, which should (mostly) behave like ``atooms.system.System``.
+- a **system** instance variable, which should (mostly) behave like ``atooms.system.System``

 - a **run()** method, which evolves the system for a prescribed number of steps (passed as argument)